 Republican State Senator Jeff Mullis waxed nostalgic for the days when voting was harder for historically underrepresented and excluded Georgians, sharing with the Atlanta Journal Constitution, “I wouldn’t call it going backward.
 I would call it going back to a more manageable, more respectable form of voting.”

 The New Georgia Project Action Fund and our many hardworking allies are continuing the fight against these deliberate attempts to destroy our democracy.
 There were at least 50 bills proposed in the Georgia state legislature to restrict voter access at various stages of the voting process, and 11 actually made it through on Crossover Day, when bills advance to the next chamber.
-The most egregious of the bills, HB 531, filed by Rep. Barry Fleming (R-Harlem), passed the Georgia House on March 1.
-The 48-page bill was made available a little more than an hour before a hearing the day it passed a key committee—denying legislators, the media, advocates and Georgia voters the time to read, digest, and respond to its contents.
-Similarly, SB 241, a bill that will gut access to no-excuse absentee voting, which Georgians have exercised without incident for 16 years, passed the state senate on March 8.
+The most egregious of the bills, House Bill 531, filed by Rep. Barry Fleming (R-Harlem), passed the Georgia House on March 1.
+The 48-page bill was made available a little more than an hour before a hearing the day it passed a key committee — denying legislators, the media, advocates and Georgia voters the time to read, digest, and respond to its contents.
+Similarly, Senate Bill 241, a bill that will gut access to no-excuse absentee voting, which Georgians have exercised without incident for 16 years, passed the state Senate on March 8.

 - Requiring an excuse for absentee voting, which would end 15 years of Georgia’s no-excuse absentee voting.